 We are almost certainly headed for a recession in Canada due to a number of reasons.
 The pandemic has resulted in massive supply chain issues, which means it’s not only more expensive to ship products, but it also takes longer due to the lack of supply of parts.
 The Bank of Canada has increased the benchmark interest rate several times in 2022, which means interest rates have gone up.
 Soaring food and energy prices have helped bring inflation to a 10-year high.
 High interest rates and rising prices translates into less consumer spending.
 On top of that, Canada is experiencing a labour shortage, which has a dampening effect on GDP (Gross Domestic Output).
 A recession puts everyone on alert and many people put their lives on hold to ride it out.
-Continue reading to learn about four things you may be putting off during a recession…but do you really have to?
+While people will hopefully continue to seek out necessary services such as visiting their doctor, dental clinic, or optometrist, there are four things you may be putting off during a recession…but do you really have to?

 Moving to a New Home

 You may be contemplating moving to a new home for several reasons.
 Perhaps your family has expanded or the kids having finally moved out.
 With Canadian real estate prices at historic highs, you might be concerned that now is not a good time to move.
 The high real estate prices have permeated not only the buyers and sellers market, but the home rental market as well.
 The good news is that the high interest rates have already had a dampening effect on real estate.
 For example, real estate prices have dropped 19% since February 2022 and they are forecast to continue to drop into spring 2023.
 If you are looking for the most affordable apartments in Toronto, you might want to check out Rentola Toronto, a website that facilitates contact between landlords and tenants.